svikashk/docs/guide/get-started.md

 Zepel is the project management tool that makes it effortless for you to manage and track progress across teams.

-Once you've signed up and created your account, you are only 3 steps away from starting a project and bring it under control.
+Once you've signed up and created a project for your team, you are only 3 steps away from tracking progress of your feature.

-In this article we will take you through the top 3 things you should do once you are inside your Zepel account.
+In this article we will take you through the top 3 tips, so you can quickly bring in members from every team to start building and tracking features.

 ## IN THIS PAGE
 {: .no_toc .text-delta }